stuh84/ccie-rs-notes/quick-notes/bgp.md

 * Need to change next hop if iBGP other network never knows to use it
 * GRE TTL decrements

+## Cost Community
+* Non-transitive
+* iBGP, not eBGP
+* can customize local pref
+* Locally sourced routes over routes from BGP peers usually
+ * Backdoor links preferred by bgp if learned first
+* Pre-best path point of insert for Cost Comm, supports VPN and backdoor mixed tpologies
+* Applied automatically to EIGRP routes redist'd into BGP
+* Carries route type and metric
+* Causes BGp to consider this before other comparison step

 # Processes

 ## Neighbour establishment